 Calling on God: Inclusive Christian Prayers for Three Years of Sundays (Woodstock, VT: SkyLight Paths, 2014) is a lectionary-based worship resource written by Peter Bankson and Deborah Sokolove, both Stewards of Seekers Church.
 It is available at Seekers Church, from the publisher, or from Amazon.

-Pat Conover has written a socio-cultural assessment of Seekers that is available through a link on our Life Together/Writing About Seekers page or from Pat upon request.
+Pat Conover has written a socio-cultural assessment of Seekers that is available Books and Articles about Seekers or from Pat upon request.

 For many years, we have been living with the question of “membership” in Seekers Church.
 Two traditions in Seekers Church have shaped the way we describe this process, a tradition of commitment and a tradition of inclusion.

 One of the brightest gifts from our Church of the Saviour tradition is the guidance to be a high-commitment church.
 In the words of Elizabeth O’Connor, Gordon Cosby dreamed of a church where “the members would be committed to Christ and committed to one another in unlimited liability.”
 As a community-based church, intentionally without clergy, Seekers Church needs the best from each of us to make our shared life vibrant and fulfilling.
 Commitment is a core element in the life of each Seekers mission group, where each member carries authority for some element of the life of the group and is accountable to some other member of the group who serves as that member’s spiritual companion or guide.